latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

       pkg          = "vertbars",
       version      = "v1.0c",
-      author       = "Peter R Wilson; Will Robertson", license      = "lppl1.3c",
+      author       = "Peter R Wilson; Will Robertson", uploader     = "Will Robertson"
+      license      = "lppl1.3c",
       summary      = "Mark vertical rules in margin of text", ctanPath     = "/macros/latex/contrib/vertbars",
       repository   = "https://github.com/wspr/herries-press/",
-      update       = true,
       note         = [[Uploaded automatically by l3build...]]
     }

+Additional fields to what are listed above are possible; this example isn't intended to be exhaustive.
+The full list of possibilities is available either through the [CTAN API documentation](https://ctan.org/help/submit) or through the `l3build` documentation.

+## Running `l3build upload`

-Then to submit a new version of the package to CTAN you would first run `l3build ctan` to generate the package zip archive, then execute
+With the `build.lua` configuration file in place, to submit a new version of the package to CTAN you would first run `l3build ctan` to generate the package zip archive, then execute something like

     l3build upload --message "Minor update to fix some erroneous spaces from missing % signs"